abraia/abraia-multiple/README.md

 ![people detected](https://github.com/abraia/abraia-multiple/raw/master/images/people-detected.png)

-You can even run a multi-object detector on video or directly on a camera stream.
+To run a multi-object detector on video or directly on a camera stream, you just need to use the Video class to process every frame as is done for images.

 ```python
 import numpy as np